10502 Armaghobs: Orbit and classification

 Armaghobs orbits the Sun in the inner main-belt at a distance of 1.6–3.0 AU once every 3 years and 6 months (1,282 days).
 Its orbit has an eccentricity of 0.32 and an inclination of 22° with respect to the ecliptic.
 It was first identified as at ESO's La Silla Observatory in 1980, extending the body's observation arc by 7 years prior to its official discovery observation at Palomar.

 Physical characteristics

-The Armaghobs has been characterized as a relatively rare Q-type asteroid by Pan-STARRS photometric survey.
+The Armaghobs has been characterized as a Q-type asteroid by Pan-STARRS photometric survey.

 Lightcurve

 In February 2013, a rotational lightcurve of Armaghobs was obtained from photometric observations by Kevin Hills at the Riverland Dingo Observatory at Moorook, South Australia.
 Lightcurve analysis gave a rotation period of 24.978 hours with a brightness variation of 0.51 magnitude (U=2).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Armaghobs measures 2.61 kilometers in diameter and its surface has an albedo of 0.22.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20, and calculates a diameter of 2.97 kilometers with an absolute magnitude of 15.0.